On display through May 31 at the Marshall Welcome Center and temporary Madison County Arts Council.

 So, kudos to anyone who comes up with a new idea that’s not just original, but necessary, which is exactly what AT thru-hiker (class of ’08), photographer, writer, mother, and farmer Sarah Jones Decker has done with her deeply appealing, highly informative new photographic survey of shelters.

-Buncombe County Libraries - Zoom the with North Carolina Room Pack Memorial Library
+Zoom with North Carolina Room Pack Memorial Library

 I virtually sat down with Katherine Calhoun Cutshall, North Carolina Room, Collections Manager and gave a Zoom presentation on the Architecture of the Appalachian Trail.
 In this video you'll learn about the various types of shelter styles, who maintains them, and why they're *NOT* all the same.
 We look at materials used, time periods, building styles and the difference of the shelters from state to state.
 Enjoy!